wala/graph4code/README.md

 To load and query this data, please follow the instructions here: https://github.com/wala/graph4code/blob/master/docs/load_graph.md.

-Alternatively, we provide a docker file for creating an docker image with the graph database ready to use.
+Alternatively, we provide a docker file for creating a docker image with the graph database ready to use.
 The docker file is available here https://github.com/wala/graph4code/blob/master/scripts/dockerfile.